 A firm understanding of the thinning materials, thinning stages, the natural background sensitivity to thinning sets the foundation for successful thinning.
 Thinning begins with pruning in the dormant season to reduce budload.
 Next, a precise, data-driven approach, including Nibble Thinning and Precision Thinning, can be used to guide thinning decisions.
 Models including the Fruitset Model and the Carbohydrate Model provide guidance based on block data and environmental conditions to achieve better thinning results.
-In this guide we review each of these concepts, approaches, and tools, as well as considerations for the 2022 growing season.
+We review each of these concepts, approaches, and tools below.